1n 2019/20, we ran 66 group mentoring sessions with 311 attendances of young people.

 It is a challenge to connect with young people who display anti-social behaviour as the usual approaches to encourage mutual respect and positive behaviour fall short of their target.
 Helping a young person understand the impact of their negative behaviour without them feeling judged can be delicate work.

 This year has reinforced that the support for young people entrenched in unhelpful patterns must be more intense and sustained for longer in order to reassure the young people that change is possible.
-This will inform our offer of provision going forward.
+Our special thanks to OPCC and EHDC who provide funding to make these programmes possible.

 began their Aspire journey on their final warning of permanent exclusion.
 Their attitude towards learning